7 proven ways to get your kid down for a nap — without a fuss

 “Light stimulating our eyes is what signals our brain to wake up,” Johnson says.
 “So, for some children, light can be very disrupting to sleep.
 Room-darkening blinds or curtains can help these children take much longer naps.”

-Latasha Doyle, a full-time nanny of 11 years from Denver, Colorado, says she makes sure her charges’ environment is darker leading up to their nap time.
+Latasha Doyle, a full-time nanny of 11 years from Denver, says she makes sure the child's environment is darker leading up to their naptime.

 “Turn down the shades or close blinds in the house about 15 to 20 minutes before it's time to go to the bedroom, especially during the summer,” Doyle says.
 “Making it darker always helps signal to their little brains that it’s time for nap.”